hardwario/docs/chester/extension-modules/chester-c1.md

 _\* CHESTER-X SLOT A is by default occupied with integrated module CHESTER-X1_

-_\** Use the BYBASS BUTTON for initiate start from battery without DC input power supply_
+_\** Use the BYPASS BUTTON to initiate start from the battery without DC input power supply_

 ## Pinout Description